matrix-org/matrix-spec-proposals/proposals/2346-bridge-info-state-event.md

 The `channel` field should be information about the specific channel the room is connected to.

 The `id` field is case-insensitive and should be lowercase.
-Uppercase characters should be escaped (e.g. using QP encoding or similar).
-The purpose of the id field is not to be human readable but just for comparing within the same bridge type, hence no encoding standard will be enforced in this proposal.
+Uppercase characters should be escaped (e.g. using QP encoding or similar).The purpose of the id field is not to be human readable but just for comparing within the same bridge type, hence no encoding standard will be enforced in this proposal.

 The `network`, `channel` and `protocol` fields can contain `displayname` and `avatar` keys.
 The `displayname` is meant to be a human readable identifier for the item in question, whereas the ID should be a unique identifer relevant to the protocol.
 The `id` should be used in place of a `displayname`, if not given.
 The `avatar` key is a MXC URI which refers to an image file, similar to a user or room avatar.

 The `external_url` key is a optional link to a connected channel, network or protocol that works in much the same way as `external_url` works for bridged messages in the AS spec.

 In terms of hierachy, the protocol can contain many networks, which can contain many channels.

-The event may contain information specific to the bridge in question, such as the mode for the room in IRC.
-These keys should be prefixed by the bridge's name.
-Clients may be capable of displaying this extra information and are free to do so.
+### Removing a bridge

+When removing a bridge, you simply need to send a new state event with the same `state_key` with a `content` of `{}`.
+This is because matrix does not yet have a mechanism to remove a state event in it's entireity.

 ### Example Content